jonaskahn/cadence/docs/plugins/overview.md

         return math_tools

     def get_system_prompt(self) -> str:
-        return "You are a math agent specialized in mathematical operations."
+        return "You are a math agent specialized in mathematical operations.
+Always use the provided tools for calculations."
 ```

 ### `tools.py`